LLNL/shroud/docs/reference.rst

    to chain calls in C++.
 This idiom does not translate to C and Fortran.
    Instead the *C_return_type* format is set to ``void``.

-C_code
-    C++ code to use within the splicer block for this function.

 C_post_call
     Code added after all of the argument *post_call* code.
     Can be used to release memory from the C routine.